-To take just one of many possible examples, when people in need of medical treatment but without the means to pay for it are being left untreated at the same time as qualified medical practitioners are unemployed, how could it be unaffordable to employ the medical practitioners to attend to the patients?
-Neoliberal mythology would suggest it is unaffordable, because the government is “short of money” and sufficient private demand (backed by private income) is lacking.
-But the government is unconstrained in its capacity to pay for these health services.
+A government that is the issuer of its own currency can never be short of money.
+It is a topsy-turvy view of things to imagine that at a time of high unemployment and excess capacity it is unaffordable to employ available workers or put idle resources to work.
+To take just one of many possible examples, when people in need of medical treatment but without the means to pay for it are being left untreated at the same time as medical practitioners are either available or ready to be trained, how could it be unaffordable for the currency issuer to employ or train the medical practitioners to attend to the patients?
+Neoliberal mythology would suggest it is unaffordable – that the currency issuer is somehow “out of money”.
+But a currency-issuing government always has the capacity to purchase health services that are available for sale in its own currency.

 Those who suggest that mass unemployment and idle capacity reflect a lack of productive uses for available resources may as well argue that we have run out of things to do with ourselves.
 No one with any imagination could think there is a lack of ways to improve our lives.
 No need for activities that help to preserve or regenerate the environment.
 No reason to develop alternative energy.
 No scope to invest in education, research and development, and technical innovation.
 No need to improve health care, public transport systems or other social infrastructure.
-No way to make our cities, towns and communities more liveable.
+No way to make our cities, towns and communities more livable.
 No benefit to providing more personalized care for the elderly, better childcare, services and facilities to enhance physical, mental and social well-being.
 No point in enhancing facilities for social, creative or sporting pursuits.
 No point using our brains to think of anything worthwhile to do at all.